Building Klue

 AI-native tools like Readwise get the synthesis part.
 Readwise's AI integration is clever.
 You can chat with your articles.
 Popular tools also now auto-summarise YouTube videos.
 But everything routes through cloud LLMs, which makes sense for their model but felt uncomfortable for research notes or anything work-related.
 Your queries, your data, all going to OpenAI's servers.

-The gap I saw: Everything treats clipping like a library.
+The gap I saw: everything treats clipping like a library.
 You go to the tool to find things.
 Nothing proactively surfaces "hey, you have 3 notes related to what you're reading right now."
-The intelligence is reactive, not ambient.
+The intelligence reacts to you instead of working alongside you.

-I developed three archetypes, not for documentation but more like decision filters for myself that are based on my own workflows I recorded myself doing.
+I developed three archetypes, not for documentation but more like decision filters for myself, based on my own workflows that I recorded myself doing.
 Every time I was about to build something, I'd ask: does this actually help one of these people?

 These became the lens for every decision.
-Ghost tags (which we'll cover later) shipped because the Deep Diver needed serendipity and the Hobby Programmer needed precision — it solved for both.
-Live context in chat shipped because all three personas needed to compose context dynamically without starting over.
+Ghost tags (covered later) shipped because the Deep Diver needed serendipity and the Hobby Programmer needed precision, and it solved for both.
+Live context in chat shipped because all three personas needed to compose context on the fly without starting the conversation over.

 The Setup

-I contemplated using one agent for everything initially but I would have to settle for reducing my chances of one-shotting features with okay architecture and okay code.
-Claude is token heavy when it thinks and writes code and quickly runs out of the 5-hour usage limits.
-Gemini has a large 1 million token context window which is useful for managing larger thinking tasks and has forgiving usage limits.
+I considered using one agent for everything, but that would have meant settling for worse odds of one-shotting features with okay architecture and okay code.
+Claude burns through tokens when it thinks and writes code, and quickly runs into the 5-hour usage limits.
+Gemini has a 1 million token context window, which is useful for larger thinking tasks, and its usage limits are more forgiving.

 Design System

-Before building anything, I needed to answer: what outcome do I need, what should this feel like for the user, how do I keep the momentum of browsing the web without being intrusive?
+Before building anything, I needed to answer: what outcome do I need, what should this feel like for the user, and how do I keep the momentum of browsing without being intrusive?

 I really liked Linear's "intent driven" philosophy: users don't "view lists," they "act on intents."
 So not "Bookmarks," but "Read Later."
 Not "Tags," but "Research Stack."